johanns/Celox/README.md

 ### Security Best Practices

-- Messages are encrypted client-side before transmission.
+- Messages are encrypted on the client side before transmission.
 - Encryption keys never leave the client browser.
-- All inputs are validated and sanitized server-side.
+- All inputs are validated and sanitized on the server side.
 - Messages are automatically deleted after being read.
-- Unread messages expire after a set time.
+- Unread messages expire after a set period.
 - CSRF protection is enabled.
 - Secure headers are configured.